The following professionals lent their expertise to this article:

 Eligibility

-Applicants must be enrolled at a two or four year college program, have a 3.25 minimum GPA, and show proof of Native American heritage.
+Applicant must be enrolled in a two or four year college program, have a 3.25 minimum GPA, and show proof of Native American heritage.
 Awards are based on academic achievement and financial need.

 How to Apply

-Online applications will include a statement about career goals, letters of recommendation, applicable transcripts, and a list of extracurricular activities.
+Apply online via the application portal.
+Materials submitted include career goals statement, letters of recommendation, applicable transcripts, and a list of extracurricular activities.

 Organization